A History of the Charles and Martha Brown House

 Charles Brown (1867-1925) came to Stayton with his family from Indiana in 1883.
 His father, Leander, purchased the Stayton sawmill, and son Charles, from age 17, took an active role in improving and operating the mill.
-He was a skilled millwright and builder with inventive talents.
-In 1894, he obtained a patent for an improved hydraulic motor which was favorably reviewed in The Scientific American .
-After 1883, Lee Brown and Sons sawmill became the major industry in town, and in 1902, when Charles E. Brown was thirty-six years old, and arguably one of Stayton’s most skilled carpenters, he designed and built a grand Queen Anne house for his family on the corner of First and High Street next to the Salem Ditch in Stayton.
+After 1883, Lee Brown and Sons sawmill became the major industry in town.
+In 1902, at the age of 36, Charles E. Brown was arguably one of Stayton’s most skilled carpenters.
+He designed and built a grand Queen Anne house for his family on the corner of First and High Street next to the Salem Ditch in Stayton.
 There, he and his wife, Martha Staiger Brown, raised their three children — Lee, Giles and Ruth.
-It was an elegant residence, “one of the finest in the county” according to an article in the December 19, 1903 edition of the Stayton Mail .
+It was an elegant residence, “one of the finest in the county” according to the Stayton Mail .

-Charles had built several other houses in Stayton, but none were as elaborate, or unusual, as this one.
 The house was one of the first in Stayton to have indoor plumbing and electrical wiring designed and built in during construction.
 Mr. Brown built in a radiant heating system with hot water pipes concealed behind the baseboards on both floor levels.
 In the cellar a finely crafted “fruit room” was filled each year with sustenance from the garden.
 Although those unique amenities are defunct today, fine woodwork still adorns most of the rooms; the living room and parlor show exceptional craftsmanship in ornate moldings and architectural detail.
 He and his family moved into the house in December 1903.
-The previous year The Brown’s sawmill sawed nearly two million board feet and produced moldings, casings and boxes.

 Martha continued to live in the house for three years after Charles’ death in September 1925, and she added a sleeping porch on the north side of the house above the dining room.

 Alice Kendrick and her husband rented the house from Martha, who had moved into a house on the neighboring block.
 Mrs. Kendrick was a Registered Nurse and they remodeled again, building additions to the house and operating Stayton’s first hospital there.
 In 1930, the one story curved porch on the southwest corner of the house was replaced with a two story addition which included a concrete-floored operating room above; rooms were built above the original kitchen and pantry.
 A laundry for the hospital was constructed around this time just west of the house.
-In August 1934, Mrs. Kendrick finally purchased the house and planned to “re-open” the hospital.
+In August 1934, Mrs. Kendrick finally purchased the house and re-opened the hospital until 1938.
 Many local babies were born in the house.

-The Kendrick Family used the home for their personal residence and expanded Martha’s sleeping porch into a “living room” supported on three posts in the manner of a porte cochere.
+The Kendrick Family used the home for their personal residence until 1946 and expanded Martha’s sleeping porch into a “living room” supported on three posts in the manner of a porte cochere.

 1946 to 1948